PlayFab Party text-to-speech and text input UX guidelines

-PlayFab Party TTS and STT APIs are a highly effective feature for including a wider range of users to a game and gaming conversations.
+PlayFab Party text-to-speech and speech-to-text APIs are highly effective features for including a wider range of users in a game and gaming conversations.
 The more gamers engage and develop relationships, the more likely they are to continue playing.
-The APIs and presentation are simple.
-This guidance will help you ensure that the user experience is as well.
+This guidance will help ensure the best possible user experience.

 Text-to-speech narration menu guidelines

-- Part 1: PlayFab Party Speech-to-Text (Custom) UX Guidance
+- Part 1: PlayFab Party text-to-speech and text input UX Guidance

-- Part 2: PlayFab Party Text-to-Speech UX Guidance
+- Part 2: PlayFab Party speech-to-text and text display UX Guidance

 - "Accessible in-game chat overview" in the PlayFab SDK (see SDK Downloads)

 - Griffiths, Gareth.
 Subtitles: Increasing Game Accessibility, Comprehension Gamasutra